bulatdavletov/Set-Theme-for-All-Components/plan.md

 - Added detailed loading states for long-running operations
 - Uses only hardcoded Light and Dark themes instead of searching for available themes
 - Shows the total number of checked layers in both the main view and results screen
+- Added menu commands for direct theme application without UI:
+  - "Apply Dark Theme to All" command applies Dark theme to all components with notifications for feedback
+  - "Apply Light Theme to All" command applies Light theme to all components with notifications for feedback
+  - Both commands show the number of components updated and layers checked
+  - Both commands notify about any skipped components with circular references
+  - Commands operate in a UI-less mode, communicating exclusively through Figma notifications
+  - Implemented separate command-specific functions to avoid UI-related code when running in command mode
+- Fixed handling of nested instances:
+  - Now properly checks and updates instances that are inside other instances
+  - Traverses through all children of instances to find nested instances
+  - Ensures all instances in the selection are updated, regardless of nesting level
+- Improved circular reference handling and simplified notifications:
+  - Modified circular reference detection to be more lenient
+  - Changed console.error to console.log to avoid red error messages in the console
+  - Removed the second check that was causing false positives
+  - Updated notification messages to only mention skipped components that already had the desired theme
+  - Removed all mentions of circular references from user-facing messages
+  - Changed warning icon (⚠️) to info icon (ℹ️) for skipped components notification

 ### Recent Fixes
 - Added comprehensive logging to debug UI and main code execution